Operadic actions on long knots and 2-string links: Freeness results

-On the component of the trivial link, $\lambda$ restricts to the map $\cubes{1}(1) \times (\QQhat^0)^{\times 0} \rightarrow \LLhat^0_{\id_{\bb{R}} \times \iota}$.
-The complement of $\id_{\bb{R}} \times \iota$ is a $2$-handlebody $H_2$, and the diffeomorphism group $\Diffd(H_2, \del H_2) \simeq \Diff(H_2, \del H_2)$ is contractible so we can conclude as in the case of knots. \\
+On the component of the trivial link, $\lambda$ restricts to the map $\cubes{1}(0) \times (\QQhat^0)^{\times 0} \rightarrow \LLhat^0_{\id_{\mathbb{R}} \times \iota}$.
+The complement of $\id_{\mathbb{R}} \times \iota$ is a $2$--handlebody $H_2$, and the diffeomorphism group $\Diffd(H_2, \del H_2) \simeq \Diff(H_2, \del H_2)$ is contractible so we can conclude as in the case of knots.

-Let now $f$ be a non-trivial element of $\SShat^0$ and $f = f_1 \hash \cdots \hash f_n$ its decomposition in non-central prime fat string $2$-links.
-According to Theorem 4.1 in \cite{KoytcheffPrime}, there are $n-1$ twice-punctured discs separating $C_f$ into the complements of the $f_i$s.
-Moreover, as shown in the fourth step of the proof of this same theorem, these discs are unique up to isotopy.
+Let now $f$ be a nontrivial element of $\SShat^0$ and $f = f_1 \hash \cdots \hash f_n$ its decomposition in noncentral prime fat $2$--string links.
+According to \cite[Theorem~4.1]{KoytcheffPrime}, there are $n-1$ twice-punctured disks separating $C_f$ into the complements of the $f_i$.
+Moreover, as shown in the fourth step of the proof of this same theorem, these disks are unique up to isotopy.
 This enables us to split $\Diffd(C_f, \del C_f)$ as the product $\prod_i \Diffd(C_{f_i}, \del C_{f_i})$ thanks to Proposition \ref{cuttingProp}.
 Applying the classifying space functor yields the equivalences

 When we denote by $\cubes{1}(n)_{(1, \dots, n)}$ the (contractible) component of $\cubes{1}(n)$ where the intervals appear from left to right in the order $(1, \dots, n)$, we can go further and write